surjitsinghbhachu/neo4j-relationships/README.md

 4. The app should be available on `http://localhost:8080`

 ### Initial setup
-The `count` attribute is enabled in the `RelationshipEntity` and demonstrates the duplicating of relationships.
+The `count` attribute is enabled in the `RelatedNode` class and demonstrates the duplicating of relationships.

 ### Test Urls
 1. https://localhost:8080/create - This will create nodes A and B